To the Members of ROTO PUMPS LTD

 Consolidated Financial Statements

-Statements containing the salient features of financial statementsof wholly ownedsubsidiary companies and joint venture company in the prescribed Form AOC-1 is annexed asper Annexure-A.
+Statement containing the salient features of financial statements of subsidiarycompanies in the prescribed Form AOC-1 is annexed as per Annexure-A.

 Particulars of Loans Guarantees or Investments

-Your Company has not given any loan or provided any guarantees as on 31st March 2016.
+Your company has not given any loan or provided any guarantees during the year underreview.

-The Company has neither accepted nor renewed any deposits during the year under review.
+Your Company has neither accepted nor renewed any deposits during the financial yearunder review.